Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Quark masses and mixings

 \section{Quark masses and mixings}

 After the spontaneous symmetry breaking of the Lagrangian of Eq.\eqref{ec:lag-quarks}, we obtain the following $3\times 3$ low-scale quark mass matrices:

+The matrices of Eq.~\eqref{MUMD} are non hermitian and we are considering the complex coupling $B_2$.
+However, the following matrices are Hermitian,

-Considering the complex coupling $B_2$, we can fit the quark sector observables by minimizing a $\chi^2$ function defined as:
+Considering the unitary matrices $M_{\text{U}}M_{\text{U}}^T$ (we consider the case where all entries of $M_{\text{U}}$ are real) and $M_{\text{D}}M_{\text{D}}^{\dagger}$ , we can fit the quark sector parameters in order to successfully reproduce the experimental values of the physical observables of the quark sector.
+To this end, we proceed to minimize the following $\chi^2$ function defined as:

-where $m_i$ are the masses of the quarks ($i=u,c,t,d,s,b$), $s_{\theta_{jk}}$ is the sine function of the mixing angles (with $ j , k = 1, 2, 3$) and $J$ is the Jarlskog invariant.
-The supra indices represent the experimental (\enquote{exp}) and theoretical (\enquote{$th$}) values, and the $\sigma$ are the experimental errors.
-The best-fit point of our model is shown in table \ref{tab:quarks} together with the current experimental values, while Eq. \eqref{eq:para} shows the benchmark point of the low energy quark sector effective parameters that allow to successfully reproduce the measured SM quark masses and CKM parameters:
+where $m_i$ are the masses of the quarks ($i=u,c,t,d,s,b$), $\sin\theta^{(q)}_{ij}$ is the sine function of the quark mixing angles (with $ j , k = 1, 2, 3$) and $J_q$ is the quark Jarlskog invariant.
+The supra indices represent the experimental (\enquote{exp}) and theoretical (\enquote{$\text{th}$}) values, and the $\sigma$ are the experimental errors.
+The best-fit point of our model is shown in Table \ref{tab:quarks} together with the current experimental values, while Eq.~\eqref{eq:para} shows the benchmark point of the low energy quark sector effective parameters that allow to successfully reproduce the measured SM quark masses and CKM parameters, obtaining the following values for our best-fit point:

+From Eq~\eqref{MUMD} for the Up quarks, we can see that the eigenvalues are $(C,A,B)$ and from Eq~\eqref{eq:para} we have that $C\simeq m_u$, $ A= m_c$ and $B\simeq m_t$, where only the parameter $A$ is equal to the mass of the \textit{charm} quark, while the other parameters are similar, but not equal to the values of the masses of the \textit{up} quark and the \textit{top} quark, this is due to the non diagonal structure of the up type quark mass matrix, which features a mixing in the 1-3 plane, as indicated by Eq~\eqref{eq:msqrt}\\ The same is true for the down quark sector, however, the structure of the matrix $M_{\text{D}}M_{\text{D}}^{\dagger}$ is more complicated than the one of $M_{\text{U}}M_{\text{U}}^{T}$ making it difficult to work with analytical expressions.
+For this reason, the entire analysis and diagonalization of the matrices $M_{\text{U}}M_{\text{U}}^{T}$ and $M_{\text{D}}M_{\text{D}}^{\dagger}$ have been performed numerically, obtaining the following unitary rotation matrices for our best-fit point,